zhihanyue/best-require/README.md

 #### Solution

-Let's try to use Best Require, by adding this at the beginning of the app:
+Let's try to use **Best Require**, by adding this at the beginning of the app:

 ```js
 require('best-require')(process.cwd())